+Cost sharing (on multi-agency fires)

+Incident Business Advisor

+Procurement Unit

+Buying unit in place or ordered

+Procurement unit leader assigned

+Contracting officer assigned

+Copy of local Service and Supply plan provided Yes No

+Copy of local Service and Supply plan provided Yes No Is all equipment inspected and under agreement?

+Compensations/Claims Unit

+Potential for claims

+Status of claims/accident reports

+Time Unit

 Payroll procedure established for T&A transmittal

-7 Local Incident Commander Briefing - Incoming team will be briefed by local Incident Commander on arrival at fire.
+7) Local Incident Commander Briefing - Incoming team will be briefed by local

+on arrival at fire.
 The ICS 201 form should be the basis for this briefing.
+After

-After briefing, functions will start phasing in to their areas of responsibility, but will not assume control until the predetermined time.
-Local teams may continue to work on fire in various functions depending on physical condition and Agency Administrator's direction.
+briefing, functions will start phasing in to their areas of responsibility, but wil

-ysical condition and Agency Administrator's direction.
+not assume control until the predetermined time.
+Local teams may continue

+work on fire in various functions depending on physical condition and agence

+administrator's direction.

 Map of fire (best available)

 Time of start

-Spread - fire behavior
+Spread - life behavior

 Fuels - at fire

 Anchor points

 Line held (on map)

 Natural barriers

-Weather forecast

 ICP and Base/Campsites

-Established

-Possible
+EstablishedPossible

 Airtanker effectiveness to date

 Hazards (aircraft and people)

 Access from base to line

 Personnel and equipment on line

-Personnel and equipment ordered (confirm information received at

-Agency Administrator briefing)
+Personnel and equipment ordered (confirm information received at Agency Administrator briefing)

-o,

-Aerial photos Yes No

-Helibase/helispot locations (use map)
+Aerial photosYesNo Helibase/helispot locations (use map)

 Communication system in use: Radio

 Telephone Mobile Phone

 Water availability

 Facility fire protection

 Crash fire protection at helibase

 Medivac arrangement

-Review of existing plans for control in effect; copy of approved WFSA.
+Review of existing plans for control in ef fect; copy of approved WFSA.

 Smoke conditions

 Local political issues

 Any security problems?

 Personnel on line (names and location - put on map).

-Copy machine in Incident Command PostYesNo
+Copy machine in Incident Command Po